Red Power movement: Women of All Red Nations

 Women of All Red Nations (WARN) emerged in 1974 from the main founders, Lorelei DeCora Means, Madonna Thunderhawk, Phyllis Young, Janet McCloud, and others.
-WARN acted as a branch from AIM that focused on American Indian women's and family rights.
+WARN acted as a branch from AIM that focused on American Indian women's reproductive, family rights, and individual civil rights.
+WARN included millions of women from numerous different tribes.
+Not only these rights but also treaty rights that was inclusive of social, economic, and environmental.
 Main issues that WARN fought against were the forced sterilization of Native women and the lack of adequate health services on the reservations.
 WARN took action by becoming involved in Indian custody battles, protesting mining companies who were poisoning food and water sources, and collecting data on Indian women who had been sterilized without consent.

 International Indian Treaty Council

 The International Indian Treaty Council (IITC) was founded in 1974 in Standing Rock, South Dakota.
 More than 98 Indigenous tribes were represented by over 5000 people at this first gathering.
 IITC grew into a voice for Indians internationally—covering North, Central, and South America, the Caribbean, and the Pacific.
 IITC focuses on the pursuit of sovereignty and self-determination for indigenous peoples through activism, training, and unified gatherings.
 As the first indigenous organization to be granted Consultive Status by the United Nations Economic and Social Council (ECOSOC) in 1977, IITC was able to represent the concerns and fight for the acknowledgement of indigenous rights to the UN.